PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Set-CosmosDbOffer](Set-CosmosDbOffer.md)

-Update an existing offer in a CosmosDB database.
+Update an existing offer in a Cosmos DB database.

 ### [Set-CosmosDbOfferType](Set-CosmosDbOfferType.md)